alexathylane/iOS-resume-checklist-and-advice/README.md

   - Short bullet pointed sentences work well for this.
 - No more than two fonts.
 - Every bullet point should be the same design & size.
 - You're an iOS engineer so look to Apple for inspiration.
 Their products are usually simple, sleek, easy-to-use, high attention to detail, etc. Go for that.
-Look at there WWDC slides for inspo in how they use simple, clean formatting.
+Look at their WWDC slides for inspo in how they use simple, clean formatting.